kunhwiko/concepts/cloud/kubernetes/E-network-part-1.md

 ##### Egress
 ```
-Policies used to control and deny outbound traffic.
+Kubernetes resources that represent policies used to control and deny outbound traffic.
 ```

 ##### Examples